fesskiev/NotesClientServerApp/README.md

 # NotesClientServerApp

-Main idea of this project is use the same modern technologies for development both client and server side.
 The app contains three modules: client, server and common.
 Client module is an Android app that consists of registration, login and main screen where user can perform typical CRUD operations.
 Android app developed with a declarative UI and unidirectional architecture.
 The Server module is a backend app that supports CRUD operations too via REST API,